Join our Team

 Any available opportunities will be listed below.

-The ideal candidate will be fit, have a keen interest in birds, and be prepared to work in all weather conditions and have at least 2 years working in a zoo with birds.
+The ideal candidate will be fit, have a keen interest in birds, and be happy to work in all weather conditions.

-Full training will be given, though previous experience with avian husbandry is considered essential.
+Full training will be given, though previous experience with avian husbandry, public presentations and bird training would be a benefit.

 The successful applicant should ideally be available to start working with us by early August 2021